 When it comes to storing, this little festive side dish is perfect if you are preparing things in advance.
 Once cooked it can be stored, well chilled, in the fridge for up to 14 days.

 It also freezes really well in freezer safe bags or containers for up to 3 months.
 To defrost, simply take it out of the freezer and pop into the fridge overnight and enjoy the following day.

-Serving suggestions for Quick Cranberry Compote with Rosemary!
+Serving suggestions for Easy Cranberry Compote (Sauce) with Rosemary!

 If you are wondering what you can serve this delight with beside the obvious choice of Christmas turkey, I would highly recommend it as accompaniment to any Sunday roast (chicken and duck in particular), cold meats and of course sweet delights!
-Yes I know, Cranberry Compote with Rosemary might not be associated with desserts in particular but I encourage you to give it a go.
+Yes I know, cranberry compote (sauce) might not be associated with desserts in particular but I encourage you to give it a go.
 I absolutely love it on crepe style pancakes, very simple yet so delicious (you can find my foolproof classic pancakes recipe HERE).